yingshaoxo/tensorflowjs-posenet-research/README.md

 ___

-## A research project run by yingshaoxo to explore possibility of detecting data from webcam.
+## A research project run by yingshaoxo to explore the possibility of detecting data from webcam.

 ### feature list: